stamkovs/online-shop/README.md

    Then click on the arrow to create a new project and name it by your choice.
    After the project is created, you need to click the OAuth consent screen on the left sidebar.
    You can name the app and user support email freely.
+   The Application home page should be set to your configured address (In my case initialy was http://localhost:8100/home as you can see in the screenshot, but after the addition of tls certificate I've changed it to https://shop.stamkov.com).
-   The Application home page should be set to: http://localhost:8100/home Also you can add an Application privacy policy link, for example: https://www.privacypolicygenerator.info/live.php?token=gF3bqGg7XVtgMg0NM0fcSfvYxlaqjiJ5 , and the domain from the privacy policy (privacypolicygenerator.info) must be added to Authorized domains.
+   Also you can add an Application privacy policy link, for example: https://www.privacypolicygenerator.info/live.php?token=gF3bqGg7XVtgMg0NM0fcSfvYxlaqjiJ5 , and the domain from the privacy policy (privacypolicygenerator.info) must be added to Authorized domains.
    Developer contact information is up to you to choose.